odoo/odoo/addons/barcodes/README.rst

 of items e.g. products, locations.
 It contains the following features:

 - Patterns to identify barcodes containing a numerical value (e.g. weight, price)
-- Definitin of barcode aliases that allow to identify the same product with different barcodes
+- Definition of barcode aliases that allow to identify the same product with different barcodes
 - Unlimited barcode patterns and definitions,
 - Support for encodings EAN-13, EAN-8 and UPC-A